 The other Square hardware options start at $49 and reach as high as $799.
-In terms of software, Square for Restaurants/Retail will cost $60 per month for one location and one point of sale.
+In terms of software, Square for Restaurants/Retail will cost $0, $60, or $299+ per month (depending on the plan) for one location and one point of sale.
 Moreover, Square offers additional products to pair with their POS software, like Square Payroll, Marketing, and Loyalty, which each will incur a monthly subscription fee if you choose to use them.

 However, these instances aside, you’ll receive credit card processing from Square without having to pay for:

 - Refund or chargeback fees

 Therefore, as a provider with a clear pricing structure and numerous options, Square offers some of the cheapest credit card processing out there—especially if you’re a smaller business and if you’re accepting in-person payments with a card reader.
 With a flat-rate 2.75% on all of their plug-in card readers and no monthly fee for the Square POS software, Square has some of the cheapest mobile credit card processing rates available.

 Fattmerchant: Cheapest Credit Card Processing for High-Volume Small Businesses